Up to 60% off sofas & mattresses — limited‑time deals.

 Misconception or mistake Why it causes trouble Better move

-A sectional always needs a huge room Shoppers rule it out too early, even when a compact L-shape could work.
-Judge the actual footprint, not the label.
-Small sectionals can work in limited spaces, while large ones are better in open floor plans.
+A sectional always needs a huge room People rule it out too early, even when a compact L-shape could work.
+Judge the footprint, not the label.
+Small sectionals can work well when the room shape and walkway still make sense.

-If it fits the wall, it fits the room The room can still feel blocked, cramped, or hard to move through.
-Protect circulation first.
-A practical guideline is about 30–36 inches between major pieces, with proportion used as a starting point rather than maxing out every wall.
+If it fits the wall, it fits the room The room can still feel blocked, cramped, or awkward to move through.
+Protect 30 to 36 inches of circulation where you can, and do not max out every wall just because the tape measure says you can.

-Deeper seats are always more comfortable Shorter users may lose back support and end up perching forward.
-Match seat depth to posture and body size.
-If the seat is too deep relative to the user, the backrest becomes harder to use.
+Deep seats are always more comfortable Shorter users can lose back support and end up perching forward.
+Match seat depth to the people using the piece, not to the most dramatic showroom look.

 Sectional vs Sofa: The Real Differences in Daily Use